Likelihood-Based Diverse Sampling for Trajectory Forecasting

-We propose a general, \textit{post-hoc} approach, called \textbf{D}iversity \textbf{S}ampling for \textbf{F}low (DSF), for enhancing the quality and the diversity of samples from a pre-trained flow model.
-The key idea is that rather than drawing i.i.d.~samples from the flow model, DSF learns a sampling distribution over an entire \emph{set} of trajectories, which jointly maximizes two objectives: (i) the likelihood of the trajectories according to the flow model, and (ii) a goal-based diversity objective that encourages high final spatial separation among trajectories.
+We propose a general, \textit{post-hoc} approach, called \textbf{L}ikelihood-Based \textbf{D}iverse \textbf{S}ampling (LDS), for enhancing the quality and the diversity of samples from a pre-trained generative model.
+The key idea is that rather than drawing i.i.d.~samples from the generative model, LDS learns a sampling distribution over an entire \emph{set} of trajectories, which jointly maximizes two objectives: (i) the likelihood of the trajectories according to the model, and (ii) a robust goal-based diversity objective that encourages high final spatial separation among trajectories.
 Intuitively, these two objectives together encourage a set of forecasts to cover modes in the underlying trajectory distribution.
-The result of running DSF on our toy example is shown in Figure \ref{fig:toy-example}(c); it is able to discover the minor mode of traveling straight and distribute samples in both modes accordingly.
-Figure \ref{fig:dsf-architecture} provides an overview of the DSF objective and architecture.
+The result of running LDS on our toy example is shown in Figure \ref{fig:toy-example}(c); it correctly discovers the minor mode of heading straight and distributes samples over both modes.
+Figure \ref{fig:LDS-architecture} provides an overview of the LDS objective and architecture.